Depp under pressure in cross-examination at Sun libel case

-LONDON (AP) — Johnny Depp is back in the witness box for a third day Thursday at the trial of his libel suit against a tabloid newspaper that called him a “wife-beater.”
+LONDON (AP) — Johnny Depp said Thursday that he has lashed out at objects but not at people, on a third day of evidence in his libel suit against a tabloid newspaper that called him a “wife-beater.”

 Depp is suing News Group Newspapers, publisher of The Sun, and the paper’s executive editor, Dan Wootton, over an April 2018 article that said he’d physically abused ex-wife Amber Heard.

 He strongly denies ever hitting Heard, but has faced tough questioning at the High Court in London from The Sun’s lawyer, Sasha Wass.

+Wass alleged Thursday that Depp had lashed out at Heard during an attempt to break an addiction to the opioid Roxicodone on his private island in the Bahamas in 2014.
+He denied physical violence, but said Heard’s claim that he was “flipping” and “screaming” might be accurate.

+“I remember that I was in a great deal of pain and uncontrollable spasms and such. … So flipping could be a word that was correct,” he said.

+“There were blackouts, sure, but in any blackout there are snippets of memory,” Depp said.

-Depp acknowledged Wednesday that he may have done things he can’t remember while he was under the influence of alcohol and drugs.
+On Wednesday Depp acknowledged that he may have done things he can’t remember while he was under the influence of alcohol and drugs.

-Wass asked Depp about a 2014 private plane flight from Boston to Los Angeles.
+The admission came after Wass asked Depp about a 2014 private plane flight from Boston to Los Angeles.
 Heard alleges the actor went into a rage during the flight, slapped her and kicked her in the back because he believed she was having an affair with actor James Franco.

 Depp denied assaulting Heard or being out of control on the plane.

-Wass then presented Depp with a text he sent after the flight to a friend, actor Paul Bettany, saying he’d taken “powders … Half a bottle of Whiskey.
-A thousand red bull and vodkas, pills, 2 bottles of champers (champagne) on plane.”
+Wass then presented Depp with a text he sent after the flight to a friend, actor Paul Bettany, saying he’d taken substances including “powders,” whisky, vodka, pills and champagne on the plane.
 The message said the result had been “blackout, screaming obscenities and insulting any (person) who got near.”

 “I may have done things that I have no memory of,” Depp said.
 But he insisted “I am certainly not a violent person, especially with women.”